mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 staggering year-over-year growth and there are always eager workers to take a fallen one's place.

-Executive workers are unethical in their ambition, making under-the- table bargains, cutting corners and contracting mercenaries to engage in industrial espionage, all done to beat the competition – which they see everywhere.
+Executive workers are unethical in their ambition, making under-the-table bargains, cutting corners and contracting mercenaries to engage in industrial espionage, all done to beat the competition – which they see everywhere.
 This ruthless attitude has proven successful, as the system continues its inexorable economic ascent.
 To outsiders,